-Wings were plucked off ... a man's heart was given to it.
+The wings thereof were plucked ... a man's heart was given to it.
 Perhaps this is a reference to Nebuchadnezzar's humiliation and later restoration following a seven-year period of insanity (4:1-37).

-7:5 The second beast, like unto a bear.
+7:5 Another beast ... like to a bear.
 The Medo-Persian kingdom is symbolized by a beast with a voracious appetite.
 The raised side may represent the superior status of Persia, and the three ribs likely point to Persia's conquests over Lydia (546 B.C.), Babylon (539 B.C.) and Egypt (525 B.C.).
 See note on 8:3.

-7:6 Another, like a tiger.
+7:6 Another, like a leopard.
 The Greek Empire is symbolized by a leopard, which is known for its speed.
 Alexander the Great (356-323 B.C.) conquered the Persian Empire with great rapidity.
 He encountered the Persians in three major battles: (1) At the Granicus River (334 B.C.)he gained entry into Asia Minor.
 (2) At Issus (333 B.C.). he was enabled to occupy Syria, Canaan and Egypt.
 (3) At Arbela (331 B.C.) he destroyed the last Persian army and pushed onward toward India.
 See also 8:5-8.
 Shortly after his premature death at age thirty-three the empire he had established divided into four parts: Macedonia under Cassander, Thrace and Asia Minor under Lysimachus, Syria under Seleucus and Egypt under Ptolemy.

-7:7 The fourth beast ... dreadful and terrible, and exceedingly strong.
+7:7 A fourth beast ... dreadful and terrible, and strong exceedingly.
 History has revealed that this unidentified beast represents Rome, the kingdom that ultimately assimilated the various parts of the divided Greek kingdom.